 “Considering that the Muslim resumes did not contain Arab-sounding names or Islamic cultural references, this finding is probably a conservative estimate of the prejudice against Muslims,” note the study’s authors.
 The study indicates that due strictly to their religious practice Muslims are nearly half as likely to be contacted by a prospective employer as non-Muslim applicants.

-Researchers at Carnegie Mellon University conducted a similar study, testing the impact of religious affiliation and sexual orientation on employer responses to job applications.
+Researchers at Carnegie Mellon University conducted a similar study, testing the impact of religious affiliation and sexual orientation on employer responses to job applications and medicines for sexual health.
+You may order drugs for ed treatment.
 The team created fictional resumes, professional network profiles, and social network profiles for Muslim, Christian, gay and straight job applicants, and submitted the resumes to 4,183 job openings in the U.S. The resumes and profiles were comparable in every facet apart from the distinguishing variable; however, researchers found that employers that looked into an applicant’s social media presence were more biased against the Muslim candidate than the Christian candidate.
 This was especially true in the more politically conservative states, where only 2 percent of Muslim applicants received interviews in comparison to 17 percent of Christian applicants.

 Without access to steady employment and income, it is harder to find housing.
 It is harder to buy food.
 It is, simply put, harder to live in America, where the income gap between the nation’s wealthiest and its most destitute is widening at a staggering rate.
 Islam is a religion of peace, brought low in public opinion by the actions of an extremist minority.
 It seems cruel to blame thousands of Muslim-Americans for acts they have not committed.